-Undoubtedly, renting material online in websites such as alpinresort.com is very convenient and economical, but we need to know what we want so we won’t get a last-minute upset.
-Here is a summary of the most important things you have to know when renting your ideal ski equipment.
+Undoubtedly, renting your material is very convenient and economical, but we need to know what we want so we won’t get a last minute upset.
+Here is a summary of the most important things you have to know if you are going to rent your ski equipment.

-The boots are a basic element but very relevant when choosing the material.
+The boots are a basic but very relevant element if you are going to rent your ski equipment.
 A bad choice of boots can cause sharp pains, making the practice of skiing a torture.
 Therefore, special attention must be paid when choosing the rental boots, given that we consider it to be the most delicate choice.

 It is very important to keep your feet and ankles fixed so that injuries do not occur.
 The foot should not move and we should feel a moderate and homogeneous pressure in all areas of the foot.
 The best way to know if the boot fits our foot, will be adopting the skiing position, with the ankles flexed and the knees also slightly projected forward, loading the weight in the area of the tibiae.
 This position facilitates the foot to “move” backwards, being able to verify if there is no excessive pressure from the boot on any part of the foot.